jhpyle/docassemble/_docs/config.md

 (The `mailgun domain` will be substituted in place of the `%s`.)

+### <a name="sendgrid api"></a>Using the SendGrid API

+You can send e-mail using the [SendGrid API].
+First, sign up for [SendGrid] and obtain an API key.
+Under `mail` in your Configuration, set `sendgrid api key` to the API key.

+{% highlight yaml %}
+mail:
+  default sender: '"Example, Inc." <no-reply@mg.example.com>' sendgrid api key: s8_MK.S.GmtjGD6krnOl4FkkPGTYe3I8fHqIi2NGZ057k7S-ZhuQfOF2ItWYBW97w6Kzu
+{% endhighlight %}

 ## <a name="default interview"></a>Default interview

 If no [interview] is specified in the URL when the web browser first